websanco/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 > Subscription Required

+Starting with DXP 7.3, all DXP distributables come bundled with Liferay Commerce.
+The process of activating Liferay Commerce differs based on the version of DXP that you are running.
+For DXP 7.3+ Commerce 3.0 FP3/SP2, activation is done through the addition of a _Portal Property_.
+For earlier versions, it is done by deploying an active license file to your bundle, Docker Container or DXP Cloud.

+## Activating DXP 7.3 + Commerce 3.0 FP3/SP2

+A license key will no longer be required to activate Liferay Commerce starting from DXP 7.3 + Commerce 3.0 FP3/SP2.
+Instead, a new Portal Property called `enterprise.commerce.product.enabled` should be set to `true`.
+The portal property can be set in the `portal-ext.properties` file that is located in your `[Liferay Home]` folder or `[USER_HOME]` folder.
+By default the property value will be set to false.
+If you use the Setup Wizard, DXP sets those properties in a file called `portal-setup-wizard.properties` in the [Liferay Home] folder.
+You must restart DXP to apply a new or modified properties file.

+### Setting a Portal Property for DXP Bundles

+To set a Portal Property:

+1. Create a `portal-ext.properties` file in your [Liferay Home] folder or [USER_HOME] folder.
+It the file is already present, open it.

+2. On a new line, add the `enterprise.commerce.product.enabled` property and set it to `true`.
+It should look like this: `enterprise.commerce.product.enabled=true`.

+3. Restart your DXP instance.

+4. To verify that the property has been added successfully, click on the _Global Menu_ and select the _Commerce_ tab.
+All the Commerce modules should be loaded successfully.
+Alternatively, you can also click on the Global Menu, select the Control Panel tab and navigate to _Server Administration_.
+Under the _Properties_ tab, select _Portal Properties_ and verify that the property you added appears on the list.

+### Setting a Portal Property for Docker Containers

+If you use Docker, Portal properties are applied to the containers through environment variables or through a property file.
+See [Configuring Containers](../../../../dxp/latest/en/installation-and-upgrades/installing-liferay/using-liferay-docker-images/configuring-containers.md#portal-properties) for more information.

+## Activating Commerce for Liferay DXP 7.1-7.3 FP2

-Liferay Commerce Enterprise is built on Liferay DXP and requires active DXP and Commerce licenses for use.
+For earlier versions of Liferay DXP, active DXP and Commerce licenses are required for use.
 These licenses are provided as XML (`.xml`) activation keys that must be deployed to your DXP instance to activate all Commerce features.

 Commerce licenses use many of the same parameters as DXP licenses, including `product-version`, `license-type`, and `expiration-date`.
 However, restrictions based on system resources (e.g., processor cores) or product version are not implemented in Commerce licenses.